aimms/how-to/Articles/520/520-evolution-of-transport-layer-security.rst

     #.
 Since AIMMS PRO 2.37.2, TLS 1.3 is supported for all components of AIMMS PRO.

-Upgrading to AIMMS PRO 2.37.2 or later:
+Upgrading to AIMMS PRO 2.37.2 or Later:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When AIMMS PRO is upgraded from before AIMMS PRO 2.37.2 to AIMMS PRO 2.37.2 or later; the PRO AppLauncher that supports TLS 1.3 also becomes available.